SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/Installation.md

 source localProducts_*/setup
 ````

-3. Pull down the necessary repositories using mrb like so:
+3. Pull down the necessary repositories using mrb.
+Note, the dashes in the repository name need to be replaced with underscores, e.g. `sbndaq-artdaq-core` should be typed as `sbndaq_artdaq_core`:
 ```bash
 cd $MRB_SOURCE
 mrb g <repo_name_with_underscore>